-Applicants may submit a draft narrative for staff review.
-Drafts should be submitted by email to FacultyAwards@neh.gov; put "Draft Narrative" in the subject line of the message.
+Applicants may submit a draft narrative and work plan for staff review.
+Drafts should be submitted by email to FacultyAwards@neh.gov; put "Draft Narrative and Work Plan" in the subject line of the message.

-If you choose to submit a draft narrative, you must do so no later than March 3, 2021.
+If you choose to submit a draft narrative and work plan, you must do so no later than February 17, 2021 (for the April 14, 2021, deadline) or February 16, 2022 (for the 2022 deadline).
 Program staff will not review draft narratives submitted after that date.
 Staff members will read only one draft per individual per deadline.
-If you prepare a draft, use the format stipulated in the narrative instructions.
+If you prepare a draft, use the format stipulated in this notice.